gethello-app/Q-Bootstrap/README.md

 Note that you should not set hostname with the hostname command in this script directly, instead, modify the files /etc/hostname and /etc/hosts in overlays

+### Build the image
-* Run the build script to generate the image
+Run the build script to generate the image
 ```
 # From the Q-Bootstrap directory:
 tools/build.sh priv/config.env
 ```

+You can see the skel directory for an example (both overlays and scripts are explained in detail)